-- 1. The Mid-year LCAP report was presented to the Board of Directors on January 24, 2023. - 2.
-The Principal engaged the Site Leadership Team multiple times during the course of the year to review LCAP goals and reflect on priorities, progress and challenges.
-Input was given the week of May 1, 2023, via comprehensive survey. - 3.
-School Site council and ELAC members were asked for input during a Principal's Cafecito meeting on April 21 2023 (ARHS) and April 20 (ARMS).
-Input was also given via comprehensive survey to students, parents and staff.
+1. The Mid-year LCAP report was presented to the Board of Directors on January 24, 2023.

+2. The Principal engaged the Site Leadership Team multiple times during the course of the year to review LCAP goals and reflect on priorities, progress and challenges.
+Input was given the week of May 1, 2023, via comprehensive survey.

+3. School Site council and ELAC members were asked for input during a Principal's Cafecito meeting on May 22, 2023.
+Input was also given via comprehensive survey.